-ltem Subject Action

-1. WELCOME AND APOLOGIES / ATTENDANCE

-The Chair opened the 5th meeting of the Maximum Reserve Capacity Price (MRCP) Working Group (Working Group) at 3:00pm.
+Item Subject Action 1.
+WELCOME AND APOLOGIES / ATTENDANCE The Chair opened the 6th meeting of the Maximum Reserve Capacity Price (MRCP) Working Group (Working Group) at 3:00pm.
+An apology was received from Mr Stephen MacLean (Market Customer).
+Mr John Rhodes was welcomed in place of Mr MacLean.
+It was noted that Mr Nenad Ninkov was no longer employed by Pacific Energy, and that a nominated replacement would be

-Apologies were received from:

-Patrick Peake - Market Customer.

-2. MINUTES OF PREVIOUS MEETING

-The minutes of the 4th MRCP Working Group meeting, held 23 August 2010, were circulated prior to the meeting.
-The following